prandell/prandell-portfolio-v2/README.md

 ## About The Project

-This repository contains all the code used to create this portfolio
+This repository contains all the code for my personal portfolio.
+The portfolio borrows ideas from many different tutorials and articles across the web.

+Big credit to [bruno imbrizi](http://brunoimbrizi.com) for his ThreeJS interactive particles, and [Javascript Mastery](https://www.youtube.com/watch?v=0fYi8SGA20k&t=9568s) for their portfolio website youtube video.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>